Global Health Elective Rotation - TEMPORARILY ON HOLD DUE TO COVID-19- NEW APPLICATIONS WILL BE ACCEPTED IN THE EARLY

-The Hubert-Yeargan Center for Global Health provides two- to three-month Global Health Elective Rotations for Duke residents in Family Medicine, Internal Medicine, Pediatrics, and the combined programs of Internal Medicine/Pediatrics and Internal Medicine/Psychiatry.
+The Hubert-Yeargan Center for Global Health provides two-month Clinical Elective Rotations for Duke Residents in Family Medicine, Internal Medicine, Pediatrics, Neurology and the combined programs of Internal Medicine/Pediatrics and Internal Medicine/Psychiatry.

 These elective rotations provide a valuable and unique experience for our residents.
 In addition to choosing from a wide selection of available locations, residents will provide clinical care to patients abroad.
 In limited locations, only visual observation is permitted, however, many opportunities are available for residents to expand their teaching and lecturing skills.